 Printers printing color happens in a two-stage process.

 The first process is translating/ transmitting the information from the digital display of the PC to a format suitable for the printer.
-After you press print on your computer and involves a lot transmutation of file types.
+After you press print on your computer and involves a lot of transmutation of file types.
 The digital display on the PC sees color as (RGB) Red, Green and Blue are additive colors.
 Because any color type is formed by the addition of these colors in different proportions.
-While the colors in the most printer are (CYMK) Cyan, Yellow, Magenta and Black are subtractive colors.
+While the colors in most printers are (CYMK) Cyan, Yellow, Magenta and Black are subtractive colors.
 Because colors are subtracting parts of the white spectrum of light

 How to Printers Print Color